Sunlitspace542/ultrastarfox/README.md

 ## Features

-- SuperFX 2 (21Mhz) support and various optimizations
+- SuperFX Fast mode (21Mhz) support and various optimizations
 - Lots of free bank space for new models, assets and code
 - 256 texture slots
 - 250 Faces/Vertices limit